ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_model.md

 #### *property* use_defaults

-Whether to use the offset value of the CAD Geometry or not.
+Whether to use the offset value of the CAD Geometry.

 <a id="compolyx.GeometricalSelectionRule.use_projection_normal"></a>

 #### *property* use_projection_normal

-Whether to use a projection normal for outlines or not.
+Whether to use a projection normal for outlines.

 <a id="booleanselectionrule"></a>